The Fray: Scars & Stories and Helios (2011–2016)

-Helios (2013–2016)

 After Scars and Stories, Slade promised a fourth album by the end of 2013.

 On June 4, 2013, the Fray announced that they had begun recording.
 The album's first single, "Love Don't Die", was premiered on radio stations on October 15, 2013, and on iTunes a week later.
 A music video for the song was filmed on November 13, 2013, at Cowboy Palace Saloon in Chatsworth, California, and released on December 6, 2013.

 The album was revealed to be titled Helios and was made available for preorder on November 25, 2013.
 The album was originally planned to be released on January 14, 2014, but it was delayed; instead, another song from the album, "Hurricane", was made available that day.
 The album was officially released on February 25.
 On May 9, the band announced via Twitter the release of the album's second single, "Break Your Plans".
 The album was produced by Stuart Price and Ryan Tedder.
 It received primarily mixed reviews, although it did peak at No. 2 on the Billboard US Top Rock Albums.
 In mid-2015, the band joined Matt Nathanson as Train's opening act during the latter band's Picasso at the Wheel Summer Tour.
 The tour started on May 21 and ended on July 25 of the same year.
 The band also continued to tour with Train into late 2015, until their final show in Las Vegas on November 7.

-Through the Years: The Best of the Fray, hiatus, and Slade's departure

 On September 9, 2016, the Fray released a new single, "Singing Low", which is also included on their greatest hits album, Through the Years: The Best of the Fray, which was announced along with the single's release.
 It was released on November 4, 2016.
 In late 2016, the band went on tour to promote the album.